5. In Love With Spring: My Novel Online

 “But Brent said he was glad and that he’d rather take me anyway.”

-“I'm sure,” Lisbeth said promptly.
+“I'm sure,” Lisbeth said.
 “Now tell us his exact words.”

-“Quit looking at me like that,” Mandy broke into her thoughts.
+“Quit looking at me like that,” Mandy said.
 “You’d like Brent if you’d just give him a chance.”

 “She’s jealous,” Allie said.